 What to do if you fall behind on your house payments – How to deal with your lender – How to avoid scams and get help.

 If you do not make your mortgage payments, your lender can take your home.
 The process they use to take your home is called foreclosure.
-This process takes some time, but if you act quickly, you have a better chance of saving your home.
+This is the legal process they use to recover the balance of the loan when a property owner fails to meet the obligations of the loan.
+In California, lenders can foreclose on deeds of trust or mortgages using a nonjudicial foreclosure process (outside of court) or a judicial foreclosure process (through the courts).
+The nonjudicial foreclosure process is used most commonly in our state.
+This process takes some time, but if you act quickly, you have better chances.

 Notice of Trustee Sale – If you don’t pay within 90 days, a Notice of Trustee Sale will be recorded against your property.
 This Notice tells you the date, time, and place your home will be sold.
 The Notice of Trustee Sale must be mailed to you at least 20 days before the day they plan to sell your home.
 The notice must also be posted on your property.